librerob/LinuxMintGuides/guides/post-install/README.md

 ### What this does

+System-wide ad and malware blocking via the `/etc/hosts` file, combined with a clean unfiltered DNS resolver, is a deliberate two-layer approach:

+> **Why this approach?**
+>
+> Cloudflare's `1.1.1.1` is used purely as a fast, privacy-focused DNS resolver — it encrypts your queries in transit but does **no filtering**.
+Cloudflare does offer filtering variants (`1.1.1.2` for malware blocking, `1.1.1.3` for malware + adult content), but using those means sending every blocked query to a third-party server and trusting them to decide what gets blocked.
+That trades privacy for convenience.
+>
+> Instead, blocking is handled **locally** via the hosts file — before any DNS query is even made.
+You control the blocklist, it works for every app and process on the system (not just the browser), and nothing is sent to an external resolver to be filtered.
+Cloudflare just handles resolution; the hosts file handles blocking.

 The `/etc/hosts` file maps hostnames to IP addresses before any DNS query is made.
 By redirecting known ad and malware domains to `0.0.0.0`, every app and process on the system — browsers, terminals, background services — is blocked from reaching those domains at the OS level, with no browser extension or proxy required.

 This section uses [StevenBlack's hosts](https://github.com/StevenBlack/hosts) — a well-maintained, widely used merged blocklist covering adware and malware domains (~76k entries).
 A systemd timer keeps it updated weekly automatically.